Giri-Gv/Giri-Gv/README.md

-WELCOME TO MY PROFILE!👋
+###WELCOME TO MY PROFILE!👋

-Hello!
+<h4>Hello!
 I am Giri a B.Com graduate and aspiring ACCA professional, seeking an internship opportunity in account opening and client servicing at Zerodha.
-I am eager to apply my skills in finance, Excel, and effective communication to support onboarding operations and contribute to the growth of a leading fintech firm.
+I am eager to apply my skills in finance, Excel, and effective communication to support onboarding operations and contribute to the growth of a leading fintech firm.</h4>

 My goal is to gain hands-on experience in the dynamic world of financial technology, enhance my professional capabilities, and add value to the organization through dedication and a strong work ethic.